lycac/42-Piscine/README.md

 # 42-Piscine

-Disclaimer: Still fixing some codes.
+Disclaimer: Still fixing some solutions.
 So please, double check :)